 So, who would be a goalkeeper?

 Whenever I read people’s opinions, blaming an entire team’s loss on one mistake by a goalkeeper, I just think that it is another case of bully analysing.
-“Who is the easiest target for me to direct my discontent at?”
+Like who is the easiest target for me to direct my discontent at?
 The answer is usually either, the free taker or in this case, the goalkeeper.

 On Saturday, I actually imagined how a certain number of ‘keyboard warriors’ would find themselves torn up at the end of the game.
 Not knowing whether to subject their blame on Hennelly himself, or indeed Mayo’s marksman Cillian O’Connor after he failed to convert with his final effort to tie the game.
 What these people have to remember is that Gaelic Football is a game played by 15-20 players over a period of 70 minutes.
 There are going to be mistakes, there are going to be blunders and errors.
 But do not take the easy way out and blame one player for an entire team’s shortcomings.
 Goalkeepers and free-takers have had the courage to put their necks on the line for their club/county.
 And there are some, Rob Hennelly included, who will step up to do both if it is required of them.